CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * Rhode Island: Not updating case, death, or recovered data on the weekends
 * Conneticut: Not updating case, death, or recovered data on the weekends
 * Illinois: Releasing probable cases once per week.
+* District of Columbia: No weekend update for the first week of August.
+* Louisiana: No weekend update for the first week of August.

 International
 * Sweden: Not updating case, death, or recovered data on the weekends
 * Spain: Not updating case or death data on the weekends (and is not currently providing recoveries at any time)
 * Nicaragua: Releasing case, death, and recovered data once per week.
 * UK: daily death toll paused on July 18. ([GOV.UK](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases) and [Reuters](https://www.reuters.com/article/us-health-coronavirus-britain-casualties-idUSKCN24J0GC))
 * France: No longer releasing case, hospitalization, or death data on the weekends.
 Please see [Tableau dashboard](https://dashboard.covid19.data.gouv.fr/vue-d-ensemble?location=FRA).
-We have corresponded with the French Health Ministry to ensure that this is a new practice and not a one-off reporting pause.
+* Denmark: Not updating case, death, or recovered data on the weekends.

 ---
 ## [UID Lookup Table Logic](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/UID_ISO_FIPS_LookUp_Table.csv)